 Biography

-Professor Xiaohua Yang teaches international business and is the founding director of the Center for Business Studies and Innovation in Asia-Pacific in the School of Management at the USF.
-She specializes in the internationalization of Chinese firms, MNE corporate social responsibility and sustainable development, international R&D strategic alliances, and foreign market entry strategies.
-She has taught and lectured in the USA, Australia, China, Taiwan, and Europe, and is a recipient of multiple Best Paper Awards from prestigious international conferences, the outstanding research award and the outstanding service award from the USF School of Management, and the China Natural Science Foundation grant.
-Widely published in international journals, she has served as the senior editor of the Journal of Asia Business Studies, the guest editor of several international journals including Asia Pacific Journal of Management, Business Ethics Quarterly, Multinational Business Review, and Thunderbird International Business Review, among others.
+Professor Xiaohua Yang is a professor of international business and the founding director of the Center for Business Studies and Innovation in Asia-Pacific at the University of San Francisco School of Management.
+She specializes in the internationalization of firms, MNE corporate social responsibility and sustainable development, international R&D alliances, and foreign market expansion strategies.
+Widely published in international journals, she has served as senior editor of the Journal of Asia Business Studies and guest editor for leading outlets such as Asia Pacific Journal of Management, Business Ethics Quarterly, Multinational Business Review, and Thunderbird International Business Review.

-Professor Yang’s work on the globalization of Chinese business has resulted in interviews by CBS, San Francisco Business Times, Daily Economic News, Wenzhou Daily, Sing Tao Daily, Chinese Biz News, and Armenia National TV.
-She is frequently invited to speak at international conferences, forums, and symposia.
-Professor Yang earned a PhD in international business/strategic management from the University of Kansas, an MBA from Iowa State University, and a BA from Shanghai University of International Studies.
+Her research on the globalization of businesses has led to interviews with major media, including CBS, San Francisco Business Times, Daily Economic News, Wenzhou Daily, Sing Tao Daily, and Armenia National TV.
+She frequently speaks at academic and practitioner conferences and holds a PhD in international business/strategic management, an MS/MBA, and a BA.

 Education